neelmajmudar/AdmissionPredictior/README.md

   Includes options for linear regression, random forest, and neural networks.
 Easily switchable based on experimental needs.

 - **Complete toolchain**
-  From preprocessing and training to prediction and evaluation—it supports the full ML workflow through `train.py`, `predict.py`, and `evaluate.py`.
+  From preprocessing and training to prediction and evaluation—it supports the full ML workflow through  `AdmissionClassifier.py`.

 - **Visualization support**
   Generates model diagnostics (e.g. ROC, predicted vs. actual plots) for deeper insights into strengths and weaknesses.